ipuhakka/BetAI/Documentation/BetAI.md

 *playLimit* is parameter which sets the minimum playable value for a bet.
-*baseStake* is the base stake set.
+*minimumStake* is the base stake set.

 2. Component needs to have a method PlayBet, which returns money won/lost by the bet.